DataDog/documentation/content/en/agent/kubernetes/operator_configuration.md

 : A list of DNS name server IP addresses.
 This are appended to the base nameservers generated from `dnsPolicy`.
 Duplicated nameservers are removed.

 `agent.dnsConfig.options`
 : A list of DNS resolver options.
 These are merged with the base options generated from `dnsPolicy`.
-Duplicated entries will be removed.
+Duplicated entries are removed.
 Resolution options given in `options` override those that appear in the base `dnsPolicy`.

 `agent.dnsConfig.searches`
 : A list of DNS search domains for host-name lookup.
 This are appended to the base search paths generated from `dnsPolicy`.
 Duplicated search paths are removed.